UCR-CS110/final-project-monoget/README.md

 ## Issues We Ran Into
   - Routing profile for specific users\
-    This was a challenging problem, but we managed to resolve this by adding a boolean called view that keeps track of which fetch we called to route to the profile page via the profile handler in server.js
+    This was a challenging problem, but we managed to resolve this by adding a boolean called view that keeps track of which fetch we called to route to the profile page via the profile handler in server.js (this was the extra feature for our project)
   - Parsing and passing json objects\
     This took a while for us to understand because we had to manipulate json objects in some of our api calls and had to return it via the response as a json object.
     It took a while for us to understand that we need to call json on the returned response object in order to parse the body of the json.
 After understanding the